MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

 For efficiency, enumerated types are mapped using their underlying numeric type, usually `int`.

 Attempting to map a text field to an enumerated type will throw an exception.
-To allow a text field to be parsed as an enumerated type, call `WithAllowStringToEnum` on the `DbDataMapper` specified by your connector settings.
+To allow a text field to be parsed as an enumerated type, use `WithAllowStringToEnum` on the `DbDataMapper` specified by your connector settings.
 Keep in mind that a `FormatException` will be thrown if the text fails to parse.

 Enumerated types are value types, so be sure to use nullable types when needed.